cjmartin/launchcalendar.org/_posts/2025-04-28-falcon-9-starlink-11-9.md

     url: 'https://www.youtube.com/embed/VqcdYjapMA4?si=-SWbdq7K_jZOMpeY'
 images: []
 ---
 On April 28, 2025, SpaceX successfully launched the Starlink 11-9 mission atop a Falcon 9 rocket from SLC-4E at Vandenberg Space Force Base, California.
 This mission deployed 27 Starlink V2 Mini satellites into low Earth orbit, further expanding the SpaceX internet megaconstellation.
 The Falcon 9 first stage booster, B1063, completed its 25th flight and landed on the droneship 'Of Course I Still Love You' in the Pacific Ocean.
-The satellites will now maneuver into their operational orbits.
-This mission marks the 18th orbital launch of the year from Vandenberg, continuing the Starlink constellation’s global expansion.
-Live coverage began 30 minutes prior to launch.
+This mission marked the 18th orbital launch of the year from Vandenberg, continuing the Starlink constellation’s global expansion.